Fabrice-64/advocacy_project/README.md

 `pages` is exclusively used to accomodate the general purpose html files, like `base.html` and `home.html`.
 It also accomodates the fixtures used for testing the other apps.

+## Start a local server
+The settings demand that you add the basic one by starting the server:
+`$ python manage.py runserver --settings advocacy_project.settings.base`
 ## Tests:
 ### Test Coverage
 This project has been largely develop in TDD mode.